Urban Ark – Manawa Taiao

 Urban Ark – Manawa Taiao supports conservation across 35 square kilometres (3500 ha) of Tāmaki Makaurau’s inner west – from Ponsonby to Pt Chevalier and from Mt Albert to Mt Eden.
 By enabling and supporting the work of community conservation groups we see thousands of households, plus schools and businesses working together to create a place where our native species can thrive.
 A place where kererū come in flocks, endemic skinks and geckos are abundant and native plants grow free of smothering weeds.

 We want our Urban Ark to be the Manawa Taiao – the heart of the environment.
 We work around the maunga of Maungawhau and Ōwairaka to care for protect these important taonga.
-Along the awa and scattered patches of te taiao (forest) we seek to create biodiversity corridors to encourage our native species to spread and thrive.
+Along the awa and scattered patches of te ngahere (forest) we seek to create biodiversity corridors to encourage our native species to spread and thrive.

 With the help of 45,000 households across the region, we can bring back the native biodiversity that has been largely removed from our urban environment.